-One, Two, Three Meds in One: Game-Changing Blood Pressure Pill
+Three Meds in One: Big News About Blood Pressure Treatmentby Stephanie Stephens Health Writer

 If 103 million Americans have high blood pressure (hypertension), it's safe to say that's one very big problem indeed.
 Those latest numbers from the American Heart Association support worldwide statistics that hypertension affects nearly a third of the U.S. adult population.
 Revised guidelines in 2017 defined hypertension as 130/80, lowering numbers from 140/90.

 A potentially game-changing report of a new clinical trial published in the Journal of the American Medical Association in August 2018 may be able to make more than a dent in the numbers of those with high blood pressure.
 It determined that using a low-dose, triple combination pill to start therapy, or changing from taking just one pill, increased the number of patients with mild to moderate high blood pressure who safely reached their blood pressure targets — which were set at that 140/90 level for this research.

 The triple combo, low-dose medication — researchers called it the "Triple Pill" — is comprised of: